export RUSTUP_HOME='~/.rustup'

 #4 – Set Profile

-Rust comes with separate profiles that controls which Rust tools are installed in the current environment.
+Rust comes with separate profiles that control which Rust tools are installed in the current environment.
 The default profile is selected during the installation.
 You can change profiles at any time

 # rustup set profile minimal